tom-howard/com2009/docs/course/assignment1/part2.md

 Ultimately then, we've seen a requirement here for additional information to provide more confidence of a robot's location in its environment, in order to enhance its ability to navigate effectively and avoid crashing into things!
 We'll explore this further later in this course.

-### WSL-ROS Managed Desktop Users: Save your work! {#backup}
+### WSL-ROS2 Managed Desktop Users: Save your work! {#backup}

-Remember, the work you have done in the WSL-ROS environment during this session **will not be preserved** for future sessions or across different University machines automatically!
-To save the work you have done here today you should now run the following script in any idle WSL-ROS Terminal Instance:
+Remember, the work you have done in the WSL-ROS2 environment during this session **will not be preserved** for future sessions or across different University machines automatically!
+To save the work you have done here today you should now run the following script in any idle WSL-ROS2 Terminal Instance:

 ```bash
 wsl_ros backup
 ```

-This will export your home directory to your University `U:\` Drive, allowing you to restore it on another managed desktop machine the next time you fire up WSL-ROS.
+This will export your home directory to your University `U:\` Drive, allowing you to restore it on another managed desktop machine the next time you fire up WSL-ROS2.